rodrigonascimento/MUGB2B_ReplicaSets/README.md

-# RTP MUG - Back to Basic: Replica Sets
+# Triangle MUG - Back to Basic: Replica Sets

 ## Getting everybody on the same page
 * Creating a 3-member Replica Set